electron/electron/docs/tutorial/notifications.md

 ```

 While code and user experience across operating systems are similar, there
-are fine differences.
+are subtle differences.

 ## Windows

 * On Windows 10, notifications "just work".
-* On Windows 8.1 and Windows 8, a shortcut to your app, with a [Application User
+* On Windows 8.1 and Windows 8, a shortcut to your app, with an [Application User
 Model ID][app-user-model-id], must be installed to the Start screen.
 Note,
 however, that it does not need to be pinned to the Start screen.
 * On Windows 7, notifications work via a custom implementation which visually